-This section discusses the management of pain related to breast cancer treatment.
+This section discusses the management of pain related to the treatment of early and locally advanced breast cancer.

 Find information on the management of pain related to metastatic breast cancer.